gu-fan/riv.vim/doc/riv_todo.rst

 5. Lists

    A. '=' should format the sub list which indent is between parent's item and idt.
-   B. ReThinking the list shifting action and formatting action.
+   B. DONE 2012-07-05 Rewrite the list shifting action and formatting action.
+      only fix the indent caused by list-item change. so it did not change the document structure.

       a. a non-list
       b. a list